St Kitts & Nevis

 The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Saint Kitts & Nevis was undertaken by the Financial Action Task Force (FATF) in 2009.
 According to that Evaluation, Saint Kitts & Nevis was deemed Compliant for 8 and Largely Compliant for 8 of the FATF 40 + 9 Recommendations.
 It was Partially Compliant or Non-Compliant for 5 of the 6 Core Recommendations.

 US Department of State Money Laundering assessment (INCSR)

 St. Kitts and Nevis is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 St. Kitts and Nevis is a federation composed of two islands in the Eastern Caribbean.
-Its economy is reliant on tourism and its economic citizenship program, and the jurisdiction has an offshore financial sector.
-Saint Kitts and Nevis is making progress in its AML regime.
+Its economy is reliant on tourism and its economic citizenship program, offshore financial services sector, corporate registries, and shipping registry.
+St. Kitts and Nevis is making progress in its AML regime.

 EU Tax Blacklist